-Only one heritage property is in poor condition: the Old US Highway 2 Segments (24FH0490) in Flathead County.
-The segments are located within the existing MDT ROW and have not been actively maintained since the roadway was realigned in the wake of a catastrophic flood in 1966.
+Three heritage properties are in poor condition: the Old US Highway 2 Segments (24FH0490) and the Swan River Bridge (24FH0080) both in Flathead County, and the Monarch Depot (24CA0653).
+The US Highway 2 Segments are located within the existing MDT ROW and have not been actively maintained since the roadway was realigned in the wake of a catastrophic flood in 1966.
 The road segments are not actively used and there is no potential for the MDT to maintain the abandoned road segments.
+The Swan River Bridge is a prestressed concrete bridge that is badly deteriorated and has been scheduled for replacement by the MDT.
+The Monarch Depot was acquired by the MDT in 1946 and functioned as the local maintenance section shop and as storage.
+The MDT did not actively maintain the building for many years and it was in poor condition.
+In 2013, the MDT transferred ownership of the building to Cascade County.
+The local historical society has plans to renovate and restore the building for use as a community center and museum.
+The Monarch Depot is no longer under MDT ownership.